vraj826/AutoCode-Clinic/README.md

 AutoCode Clinic is a multi-agent system designed to automate debugging, error detection, and code repair using orchestrated intelligent agents.
 It was built as part of the Agents Intensive Capstone Project on Kaggle, where the goal is to leverage agentic AI and multi-agent orchestration to solve real-world tasks.

+The system automatically:

+1. Analyzes buggy code
+2. Runs tests in an isolated sandbox
+3. Generates model-driven patches
+4. Applies patches and re-validates
+5. Improves the program iteratively

 This project demonstrates:

 🧠 Autonomous multi-agent reasoning